patrickdeanbrown/wikibee/docs/reference/cli-reference.md

 - Process articles sequentially rather than in parallel

 ### Network Efficiency
-- Increase `--retries` for unreliable connections
+- Retry the command after a short pause on flaky connections
 - Use longer `--timeout` for large articles
 - Test with `--no-save --verbose` before bulk operations